Disability Rights Washington’s Breaking Barriers Awards

 Public Policy Award

 Disability Rights Washington presents this award to an elected official or public servant who has made very significant contributions to the rights of people with disabilities in Washington State.
 To nominate an elected official or public servant, please fill out this nomination form.

 Disability Rights Washington presents this award to a business or organization that has made a significant contribution to advancing the rights and/or lives of people with disabilities in Washington State.
 The advancement may come in many ways including progressive employment practices, technological advances, and anti-stigma policies and practices.
 The business must operate in Washington State.
 To nominate a business, please fill out this nomination form.

-The following recipients of the Breaking Barriers Awards will be honored at Disability Rights Washington’s 3rd Annual celebration, “Breaking Barriers,” on September 23, 2018.
+The following recipients of the Breaking Barriers Awards were honored at Disability Rights Washington’s 4th Annual celebration, “Breaking Barriers,” on September 29, 2018.